|

 It's

-hard to believe that I once thought of Yahoo
+hard to believe that I once thought you could get good prototype deals on Yahoo!

-changed this summer after I witnessed a Monster
+changed the summer after I witnessed a Monster

 But,